phoenixframework/phoenix/0_overview.md

 - Sheriff uses parse transforms for type based validation.
 Sheriff also validates data dynamically using Erlang's type system with no extra code required.

 Cowboy has fantastic documentation.
 The [Guides](http://ninenines.eu/docs/en/cowboy/HEAD/guide/) are especially helpful.
-Learning more about Cowboy will surely help you to understand of Phoenix more fully.
+Learning more about Cowboy will surely help you to understand Phoenix more fully.

 Cowboy has its own section of links in the [Resources Guide](http://www.phoenixframework.org/docs/resources).